SuperFola/pyhuffman/README.md

 # Huffman

-Implementing the Huffman coding in Python
+Implementing the Huffman coding in Python.

 ## Running it